PATIENT INFORMATION AND DISCLOSURES

-Services Offered by Corner Home Medical include: Delivery and in-home instruction; Insurance processing and billing; Medicare/Medicaid provider; Physician contact to assist with coverage issues; Service department; 24-hour emergency services; Home delivery; Mail-out service; Respiratory therapy staff; Licensed dieticians; Home and medical equipment technicians.
+Services Offered by Corner Home Medical include: Delivery and in-home instruction; Insurance processing and billing; Physician contact to assist with coverage issues; 24-hour emergency on-call technicians; Respiratory therapy staff; Medical equipment technicians; Shipping service; Service department

-Return Policy: Corner Home Medical will allow returns on most saleable items within fifteen (15) days after purchase.
-Items must be in the original unopened package and accompanied by the sales order.
-Items billed through insurance must be returned unopened within 15 days of the purchase date.
+Return Policy: Items may be returned that are new and unused.
+Such items must be returned within 15 days of purchase, unopened in the original packaging, and be accompanied by a copy of the sales order.
+Items billed through insurance must be returned un-opened within 15 days of purchase date.

-—Non-refundable items include but are not limited to compression stockings, hernia belts or soft goods which have been worn, used or opened are not refundable.
+Non-Refundable items: Items such as compression stockings, hernia belts or soft goods which have been worn, used or

 Warranty Information: Every product sold or rented by our company carries a manufacturer’s warranty.
 Corner Home Medical will notify all customers, including Medicare beneficiaries, of the warranty coverage, and will honor all warranties under applicable law.
 All warranties are extended by the manufacturer and NOT by Corner Home Medical.
 Depending on the circumstances, Corner Home Medical will assist you in resolving warranty issues.